Patrick-Lennon/MySite/README.md

-# Personal SIte built with React and Sanity.io
+# Personal Site built with React and Sanity.io